Here’s my review of the Atlanta CityPASS and the city’s top attractions.

 The highlight, however, is probably the tasting zone, where you can try coke products from nearly every continent.
 My favourite was an Apple and Kiwi Fanta from Thailand.
 As you exit the facility you receive your own collectable glass Coke bottle and then you enter the massive gift store.
 If you do not want to purchase anything, just run, because there is so much goodness inside.

-For those unaware, I actually studied jat university, so I was very excited to go behind the scenes of the world’s first 24-hour news network.
-But you don’t have to be a journalism graduate to enjoy the tour.
+For those unaware, I actually studied jat university.
+Hence I was very excited to go behind the scenes of the world’s first 24-hour news network.
+However, you don’t have to be a journalism graduate to enjoy the tour.
 It was informative and showed you exactly how a usual program is made: from the newsroom to the teleprompters to the weather boards to the studio itself.
 Over 2 billion people view the news channel worldwide today.
 That’s a third of our global population!

 A fun fact they tell you at the end is that the escalator you ascend at the beginning of the tour is actually the world’s longest freestanding escalator.
 So cool.